Which large dog breeds make great apartment pets?

 While they can be energetic and playful, Great Danes make amazing apartment dogs since they usually prefer to play with their family instead of engaging in outdoor activities.
 In fact, they favor snuggling and napping to running and jumping around.
 Like all dogs, they require some exercise to stay fit and healthy but two walks per day are more than enough for the gentle giants.
 More than that can actually be dangerous since Great Danes are prone to joint and hip problems.

 Despite belonging to one of the largest dog breeds, Great Danes adapt easily to apartment living.
-They get along with people, children, and other pets.
+They get along with people, children, and other pets and are considered to be excellent candidates for registration as an emotional support dog.
 Besides, they rarely bark so you will not receive noise complaints from your neighbors if you own a Great Dane.

 Another gentle giant among large dog breeds is the Newfoundland.
 They have a sweet and loving personality that makes the breed excellent for families with children.
 Newfoundlands are gentle and patient with children but they are brave dogs so when they sense danger, they will get in the middle of it to protect their family.